 In conjunction with the Radiography Practicum, students will complete an online Radiographic Technology Capstone course.
 In this course, students will learn job-search techniques and skills for entry-level radiographic technologists as well as share and learn from their practicum experiences with the class.
 Students will also prepare to sit for the ARRT certification exam.

-Prerequisite: Successful completion of all Radiologic Technology program core courses except Radiologic Technology Practicum III
+Prerequisite: Successful completion of all other Radiologic Technology program core courses.

+Co-Requisite: RTE 2800 Radiologic Technology Practicum III

 SPC 2017 Oral Communication 40 hours, 4 credits